TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 #define INFO_TMCMSCNT  43 // Ardu only    // Ask Ardu  // Read only
 #define INFO_TENSTEPS1 44                 // LG
 #define INFO_TENSTEPS2 45                 // LG
+#define INFO_UNIT_TYPE 46 // Server only  // LG        // Read only
 ```

 The items labelled 'Server only' are data only stored on the server for this actuator (they are not stored on the Arduino) so accessing these items does not require the server to communicate with the Arduino.
 Conversely the items labelled 'Ardu only' are only held on the Arduino so can only be accessed by means of the server communicating with the Arduino and that could cause a stutter or short delay in otherwise continuous actions (like motion) being performed by the Arduino.